 a.
+Which recommendations in the adopted plan have been implemented? .
+Current Plan Implementation Efforts .
 Which recommendations in the adopted plan have been implemented?

 The following recommendations from the 1991 Champaign County Solid Waste Management Plan have been implemented:

 a.
 Source Reduction